ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 Adjusting I-gains For High-Speed Autonomous Flight
 ===================================================
-Prepare a mission with your ground station software that will fly the helicopter , preferably in a figure-8 pattern to make both right and left turns, at a speed of 6 m/s.
+Prepare a mission with your ground station software that will fly the helicopter, preferably in a figure-8 pattern to make both right and left turns, at a speed of 6 m/s.
 Fly the helicopter on this mission, pull the logs from the microSD card and look at the AHRS desired vs actual pitch, roll and yaw attitudes in dynamic flight.
 They should track within 1-2 degrees.
 If they do not, increase the ATC_RAT_xxx_I value for that axis until they do.